muratk5n/thirdwave/en/README.md

 ---

-They are bleeping clueless who gives a bleep abt what they think
+They are bleeping clueless who gives a shit abt what they think

-Almost three out of four Americans support Ukraine no-fly zone
+"Almost three out of four Americans support Ukraine no-fly zone"

 ---